viperML/neohome/src/content/blog/flake-utils/index.md

 `system` refers to a string, which corresponds to the **runtime system** of the package.
 This means, that if we are on a `x86_64-linux` [^2] system, `nix build` will automatically pick the `packages.x86_64-linux.<name>` output if we just use `<name>` (and so on for shell, develop, run...).

-So in general, we want to conform to this output schema of packages and devshells.
+So in general, we want to conform to this output schema of packages and dev shells.

 ## Outputs for multiple systems